 Are you considering visiting Korea during the rainy season but are worried about missing out on visiting some of the most important attractions in town?

-While many might discourage you if you plan on visiting South Korea during summer, the good news is on the one hand the country doesn’t have such an intense rainy season, and on the other hand, there are still plenty of things to do and see when you are visiting in this period.
+While many might discourage you from visiting South Korea during summer, the good news is that the country doesn’t have such an intense rainy season, and there are still plenty of things to do and see during this period.

 Seoul alone offers so many things to do and see that you won’t have time to worry about the rain.